denisluft8/denisluft8/README.md

 # 💫 About Me:
-I'm Dênis Augusto, a passionate front-end developer from Brazil, diving into the world of technology.<br>
+I'm Dênis Augusto, a passionate front-end developer from Brazil, diving into the world of development.<br>

 | 💻 Tech Stack                                      | 📊 GitHub Stats                                              |